Maldandan/Binaries-with-LEDs/README.md

 ## LED Binary counter

-For a 6-Bits, it will be able to save or register up to 64, so the counting will be from 0-63. a led LED represent a 1 and an off LED represents 0 .
+For a 6-Bits, it will be able to save or register up to 64, so the counting will be from 0-63. an on LED represents a 1, while an off LED represents 0 .

 **here is the Code:**
 ```